isabella232/limitless-flows-blueprint/blueprint/index.md

 |Flow.GroupName|Set this to the Group Name value that Limitless provided to you|
 |Flow.LoopMax|Set to the maximum number of loops you want the Flow to go through (See ‘Enter The Loop’ section).
 The default value is 90 and will see you through most implementations - consider changing this in only consultation with the Limitless team.|
 |Flow.WaitSeconds|Set to the wait time for the Loop that you require (See ‘Enter The Loop’ section).
 The default value is 8 seconds and will see you through most implementations - consider changing this in only consultation with the Limitless team.|

-### **Flow States**
+### **Flow states**
 Each flow has two states:

-- **Starting State** - The Starting State represents a very simple flow that engages Limitless GigCX by calling the Limitless Expert state.
+- **Starting state** - The Starting State represents a very simple flow that engages Limitless GigCX by calling the Limitless Expert state.
 Other than demos, you probably won’t use this “Starting State” as you will have your own flows that you wish to extend to the Expert Crowd.
 - **Limitless Expert** - This state contains the connectivity and conversation lifecycle management when the conversation is handled by Expert Crowd via the SmartCrowd platform.
 The logic contained in this state is described in more detail below, but you should only make changes here in consultation with the Limitless team.
 This state has been designed to drop it into your existing Genesys flows and bring the Expert Crowd into conversations where you wish.
 ### **The open messaging flow**
 Use this to connect Limitless to your open messaging channels.
-#### **Starting State**
+#### **Starting state**
 This state contains:

 - ***A Send Response Block*** - Debugging information that confirms you are in the Limitless Demo and the Genesys Message ID